Blatke/Ms.Fortune-Flower-Colortimer-HS2-AIS-mod/README.md

 In **Chara Maker** mode of your game, on the **Accessory** panel, add a slot and search for **"blake", "fortune" or "flower"** on the **Chest** tab, then add it to the slot.

-You can also use MaterialEditor in Chara Maker to adjust its main and emissive colors as well as main and eimissive textures.
+You can also use MaterialEditor in Chara Maker to adjust its main and emissive colors as well as main and emissive textures.

 ![2024-08-03_211132](https://github.com/user-attachments/assets/7740039c-79ed-48ba-8a19-a0a6ca97585f)